Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- It can help enhance the communication between you and interviewer

 10. A potential candidate is interviewing for a security   analyst role .
-The candidate says the following when responding to a scenario
+The candidate says the following when responding to a scenario-based question: "My manager took time off from the organization and nominated me to take their place."